 The scattered community of settlements clustered around the actual harbour includes Madeira Park, Beaver Island, Garden Bay and Irvines Landing.
 To the north are Kleindale, Sakinaw Lake, Ruby Lake, Earl's Cove, Egmont, Skookumchuck Narrows and the waterways up Jervis Inlet.

 Frank Mauro was elected as Director for Area A, Pender Harbour/Egmont, in November 2011.
 This is Frank’s second term of office.
-He is currently serving as Vice Chair of the Board of Directors, Vice Chair of the Planning and Development Services Committee, and Chair of the Corporate and Administrative Services Committee.
+He is currently serving as Vice Chair of the Board of Directors, Vice Chair of the Planning and Community Development Committee, and Chair of the Corporate and Administrative Services Committee.
 He also serves as Chair of the Sunshine Coast Regional Hospital District Board.

 Frank and his wife Joanne first visited the Sunshine Coast in 1972, and since 1988 boated in the area with their family almost every summer.
 After years of looking they bought a cabin in Garden Bay eight years ago.
 They have been permanent residents since retiring five years ago.
 They have three adult sons and two granddaughters.